backdrop-contrib/image_effects/image_effects_text/README.txt

 ----------
 As usual.
 After enabling the module you can add texts to images.
-This image effect works with both the GD and imagemagick toolkit, though results differ depending on the tookit you use.
+This image effect works with both the GD and imagemagick toolkit, though results differ depending on the toolkit you use.

 More information about the effect data options